Curriculum

 Theatre Elective (0.5 credit, full year) (*Ideally for Freshmen or Sophomores - a prerequisite for all other theater classes) - This course will focus on Principles of Acting such as movement, vocal control, stage pictures, body language, and ensemble building.
 The structure will follow a historic overview of the theatre including Greek, Renaissance and/or Shakespeare, Realism and Modern theatre.
 Students will read and analyze plays as well as perform various in-class scenes in which they put acting skills into practice.
 This course not include a public performance.

-Advanced Theatre (0.5 credit, semester-long course, 1st semester only) (*Primarily for Juniors and Seniors, this course is available by audition only (auditions in May))(Theatre Elective is a prerequisite for this class - exceptions up to teacher discretion) - The primary focus of this course is to produce an advanced-level show to be performed in the fall.
+Advanced Theatre (0.5 credit, semester, 1st semester only) (*Primarily for Juniors and Seniors, this course is available by audition only (auditions in May))(Theatre Elective is a prerequisite for this class - exceptions up to teacher discretion) - The primary focus of this course is to produce an advanced-level show to be performed in the fall.
 The shows will depend on class size and student ability, but the intent is to expose students to Shakespeare, Ibsen, Shaw, Miller, and other classic literature that will present them with acting challenges beyond the scope of typical school musicals.
 Students may repeat the course multiple years, but upon repeating, they will be expected to take on additional production roles.

 Theatre Intern (0.5 credit, full year) (Open to any student who has completed Theatre Elective) - The responsibilities may depend on student interests, but could include costuming, set design, lighting design, stage management, assistant director, show publicity, communication with cast, coordinating ticket sales, and/or meals for the show, house manager, etc.